chromium/chromium/docs/dbus_mojo_connection_service.md

 ### Steps to Add a usage for a CrOS process with an existing D-Bus method:
 1. Add the busconfig policy in [MojoConnectionService.conf].

 And that’s it.
-The method name, token and the logic in the service provider can be reused.
+The method name and the logic in the service provider can be reused.

 ## Security